SSWConsulting/SSW.Rules.Content/rules/good-candidate-for-automation/rule.md

 #### Smoke tests and tests covering the most common user workflows

 Smoke testing is designed to verify that the critical functionality of the software is working, at a very high level.
-The software is put under limited pressure (undergoing only shallow testing) to make sure no smoke comes out.

-The smoke test is meant to be quick to execute, with the goal of giving you some assurance that the major features of your system are working as expected.

 Smoke tests can be useful right after a new build is made to decide whether or not you can run deeper (and more expensive) tests, or right after a deployment to make sure that they application is running properly in the newly deployed environment.

-Frequently used functionality that introduces high risk conditions.
+Given the high value of smoke tests and their repetitious nature, they are generally great candidates for automation.
+You might additionally consider automating some tests to cover the most commonly-used user workflows, so that you receive fast feedback of any breaking changes to these important workflows.

 #### Lots of configs/options, Tests that require multiple data sets.